eth-brownie/brownie/docs/console.rst

 Configuration
 =============

 You can view and edit the configuration settings through the ``config`` dictionary.
-Changes that are made are only active as long as brownie is running - modifying the dictionary does not modify ``config.json``.
+Changes that are made are only active as long as Brownie is running - modifying the dictionary does not modify ``config.json``.
 See :ref:`config` for more information.

 Basic Functionality
 ===================